Motivating Your Team

 Play.
 When you get together with your team members for training walks or team meetings, have fun with it.

-- Encourage team members who have participated in the Komen 3-Day in the past to wear their old 3-Day credential to any team function, or have nametags available for new team members so they don’t feel left out.
+- Encourage team members who have participated in the Komen 3-Day in the past to wear their old 3-Day® credential to any team function and have nametags available for new team members so they don’t feel left out.

 - Don’t assume that other teammates have met everyone or remember their names.
 Make sure to introduce everyone each and every time you meet.